terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_application_container.html.markdown

 * `health_check_endpoint` - (Optional) The URL that the application uses for health checks.

-Deployment Attributes supports the following:
+Deployment attributes supports the following:

 * `memory` - (Optional) The amount of memory in gigabytes made available to the application.
 The default is `2G`.